Human trafficking in Niger: Prosecution (2009)

-Protection
+Protection (2009)

 The Government of Niger demonstrated limited efforts to provide care to child trafficking victims and victims of traditional slavery practices.
 Authorities identified child trafficking victims in partnership with NGOs and international organizations, but did not report efforts to proactively identify victims of traditional slavery practices.
-The Ministry of the Interior continued to operate a program to welcome and provide temporary shelter – for about one week – to repatriated Nigeriens, some of whom may be trafficking victims.
+The Ministry of the Interior continued to operate a program to welcome and provide temporary shelter - for about one week - to repatriated Nigeriens, some of whom may be trafficking victims.
 While ministry officials interviewed these citizens to assist with their reintegration, they did not attempt to identify trafficking victims among them.
 Due to lack of resources, the government did not operate its own victim shelter, but refers child trafficking victims to NGO's for assistance.
 While the government lacked a formal system for identification and referral of trafficking victims, authorities referred trafficking victims to NGOs for care on an ad hoc basis.
 In Agadez, local authorities partnered with UNICEF and a local NGO to rescue and assist 78 exploited children.
 In partnership with another local NGO working in Makalondi and Niamey and international organizations, authorities rescued, rehabilitated, and returned to their families 141 exploited children.
 Out of these 219 children assisted by these two NGOs in 2009, 138 were Nigerien, and the remaining 77 children were from neighboring countries.
 During the previous year, authorities and NGOs reported assisting 81 child trafficking victims.

 During the year, government officials reported no efforts to assist individuals subjected to traditional slavery practices, compared with providing assistance to 40 such victims during the previous reporting period.
 The government provided some basic health care to child trafficking victims and assisted in returning them to their home villages.
 Authorities encouraged trafficking victims to participate in investigations and prosecutions, and NGOs assisted victims in filing lawsuits and seeking legal action.
 The government did not provide legal alternatives to the removal of foreign victims to countries where they face hardship or retribution.
 Identified victims were not inappropriately incarcerated or fined for unlawful acts committed as a direct result of being trafficked.